memgraph/memgraph/docs/dev/lcp.md

 The cases so far have been only with classes that are pure interface and need no serialization code.
-This is signaled to LCP by passing the option `:base t` to `:serialie :capnp`.
+This is signaled to LCP by passing the option `:base t` to `:serialize :capnp`.
 LCP will treat such classes as actually being the base class of a hierarchy.

 For example: